ketan952/Todo-App-for-Go-Grab/README.md

 ## Project Structure

-The Todo App project has a well-organized structure to maintain clarity and separation of concerns.
 Below is an overview of the project structure, highlighting key folders and files along with their purposes.

 ```
 /TodoApp